abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 # Installing the Extension

+## v2.x Release Notes

+- Results are now shown in a LWC Component on the Result Modal, no need to download the HTML file to review errors.

+- Removed previously used Flows and Apex Classes from Job Templates to make the extension lightweight.

+## Upgrading from 1.x version to 2.x version

+- The new 2.x version relies on some new capabalities by the Copado Deployer and Quality tools package, hence minimum requirements have changed.
+Please upgrade those packages to the required version as listed in the [Pre-requisites](#pre-requisites) section

+- This new veriosn removes a lot of dependencies on old flows and apex classes which could cause issue while upgrading.
+Thus, first uninstall the previous version of SFDX Scanner first, before installing this new version.

+- Upgrading to a new version will overwrite any custom values that were set on the `severityThreshold` and `engine` parameter.
+Please save them before upgrading and reset after the upgrade.

 ## Pre-Requisites
 * Install Copado v21.14 or higher
 * Install Copado Quality Tools extension v1.42 or higher